Samsung has finally lifted the lid on its 2016 smartwatch models and there's two devices, the Samsung Gear S3 Frontier and Samsung Gear S3 Classic.

 So here's our handy guide to the latest additions to Samsung's smartwatch range.

 Samsung Gear S3: Release date and price

-Officially announced at a special pre-IFA event in Berlin, the Samsung Gear S3 Frontier and Gear S3 Classic models have both been confirmed for a UK release, but we're still awaiting release date and pricing details.
+Officially announced at a special pre-IFA event in Berlin, the Samsung Gear S3 Frontier and Gear S3 Classic models have both been confirmed for a UK release, but we're still awaiting an official release date and pricing details.

 We'll update the moment we find out more.